How Relocation Affects Child Custody Agreements in The Woodlands

 Relocation can seriously affect the non-moving parent’s time with the child, travel logistics, and the child’s bond with both parents.
 Because of that, courts don’t just rubber-stamp these requests.
 They look at several different factors before making a decision.

 Under Texas Family Code § 156.101, a judge can approve a relocation by modifying the custody order, but only if it benefits the child.
-That’s a rigid bar to meet, especially if the other parent is pushing back.
+That’s a rigid bar, especially if the other parent pushes back.

 Steps to Take Before Relocating